3DJupp/Telekom-FTTH-GPON-via-SFP-Module/README.md

 ## Reprovision
 **We are not yet done here.** The modem has to be "reprovisioned" which can be done via Hotline, technician, or shall happen periodically.
-They system needs to know the new MAC of your Modem etc. If that's done, your setup should look like this (or similiar):
+They system needs to know the new Serial or MAC of your Modem etc. If that's done, your setup should look like this (or similiar):

 <p float="left">
   <img src="https://github.com/3DJupp/Telekom-FTTH-GPON-via-SFP-Module/assets/8407566/766431e6-cbc9-410e-bafa-49ca23a93d88" width="100" />